JamesSkemp/words/content/post/rousseaus-social-contract-and-the-foundation-of-western-culture.md

 +++
-title = "Rousseau's Social Contract and the Foundation of Western Culture" summary = "A short discussion of Rousseau's The Social Contract." draft = false comments = true date = "2001-03-07T02:01:00-06:00"
+title = "Rousseau's Social Contract and the Foundation of Western Culture" description = "A short discussion of Rousseau's The Social Contract." draft = false comments = true date = "2001-03-07T02:01:00-06:00"